isc-projects/bind9/doc/notes/notes-9.16.26.rst

 - Build errors were introduced in some DLZ modules due to an incomplete change in the previous release.
 This has been fixed. :gl:`#3111`

-- TCP connections could hang indefinitely if the TCP write buffers were full because of the other party not reading sent data.
-This has been fixed by adding a "write" timer.
-Connections that are hung while writing will now time out after the ``tcp-idle-timeout`` period has elapsed. :gl:`#3132`

-- The ``max-transfer-time-out`` and ``max-transfer-idle-out`` options were not implemented when the BIND 9 networking stack was refactored in 9.16.
-  The missing functionality has been re-implemented and outgoing zone transfers now time out properly when not progressing. :gl:`#1897`